orca-zhang/influxdb-c/README.md

 - Add more test cases for send functions.
 - Supports DSN initializatin for influx_client_t.
 - Add query function.
+- Do not need to connect every time.

 ### Misc